ebajcar/web10199_worksheets/syst10199/worksheets/worksheet_09.md

 #### Exercise 5
 Create a table named “product” in your “username_exercises” database, using phpMyAdmin on dev.fast.sheridanc.on.ca.
-The table has 4 fields
+The table has 5 fields.

+1. product_no (primary key, integer, user-generated)
+2. description (variable length 200)
+3. type (variable length 20)
+4. suggested_price (decimal)
+5. onhand (integer)

+---

+> Web Programming @ Sheridan College